Mighty Empires: Setup

 Players then chose starting positions (certain map hexes are designated as "capital spots") and then roll a six-sided die to see what settlements already exist in the map hexes immediately surrounding their capital.

 The points worth of starting armies are then determined, either randomly (a number of dice rolled according to the number of settlements in that player's realm) or based on the players' available models.
-These are then divided into army banners and placed anywhere in the player's realm.
+These are then divided into army "banners" (a playing piece representing an army) and placed anywhere in the player's realm.